-[All changes were made by the Secretariat]

 AGENDA ITEM 1: AGENDA AND ORGANIZATIONAL MATTERS

 GENERAL SUMMARY OF THE WORK OF THE SESSION

 1. The president of the Technical Commission for Weather, Climate, Water and Related Environmental Services and Applications (SERCOM), Mr Ian Lisk, opened the second session of the Commission on Monday 17 October 2022 at 0900 CEST and welcomed the participants, underlining the importance of having resumed face-to-face sessions to facilitate interactions among Members and substantive debate.